krlmlr/LoadMyData/website/updating.markdown

 ##### Updating a v0.1-3 Project to a v0.3-1 Project

-* Create the new ProjectTemplate directories you're missing.
+* Create the new LoadMyData directories you're missing.
 It's probably easiest to make a new empty project and copy the missing directories from the empty project into your existing project.
   * `create.project('tmp')`
   * `mv tmp/cache/ .`
   * `mv tmp/config/ .`